Car Hacking- The New Frontier in Cybersecurity

 car hacking

-Future Trends in Vehicle Cybersecurity
+The Road Ahead: Future Of Vehicle Cybersecurity

 As vehicles continue to evolve with advanced technologies like autonomous driving and V2X (Vehicle-to-Everything) communication, the landscape of car hacking will also change.
 Key future trends include: